How to Choose a Web Host and Find the Best Hosting Provider

 Storage refers to space in the server where the site’s files and data are stored, such as images and videos.
 The amount of storage you will need depends on the type of website and content you have.

 Some web hosts offer unlimited disk space, which is ideal for medium to large websites.
-For reference, Hostinger’s Single Shared Hosting plan provides 50 GB of storage space, which is suitable for small businesses, blogs, and personal websites.
+For reference, Hostinger’s Single Shared Hosting provides 50 GB of storage space, which is suitable for small businesses, blogs, and personal websites.

 On the other hand, bandwidth is the website’s data transfer limit within a given period, typically every month.
 The two categories of bandwidth are: